pvcraven/2017_web_security/source/xss/xss.rst

 ---------------------------

 * Be careful of links that you click on in websites and through emails.
-Phishing attacks are usually heard of coming through emails, and happen when the user clicks on a link that leads them to a malicious website.
+Phishing attacks are usually heard coming through emails, and happen when the user clicks on a link that leads them to a malicious website.

   * For example, if you get an email saying that your password/username has expired